Jolyne Roy, Acting Executive Director

-Jolyne Roy is born in Dieppe, NB and grew up in Grande-Digue.
-She joins the Dialogue NB team after years of experience as a research assistant on local, provincial, and national projects.
+Jolyne was born in Dieppe, NB and grew up in Grande-Digue.
+She joined the Dialogue NB team after years of experience as a research assistant on local, provincial, and national projects.
 Jolyne holds a Bachelor of Arts with Honours in Sociology with a focus on discourse and content analysis of mainstream media.
-She also completed a Master’s of Arts in Sociology at the Memorial University of Newfoundland with a specialization in leadership and social movements theory.
-Moreover, Jolyne has completed several undergraduate and graduate level courses in communications and journalism.
-Her research interests include discourse and content analysis, cultural relations, linguistic communities, ethnic relations, communications and journalism, demography, migration, and the effects of aging populations.
+She also completed a Master’s of Arts in Sociology at the Memorial University of Newfoundland with a specialization in leadership and social movements.
+Her research interests include discourse and content analysis, cultural relations, linguistic communities, ethnic relations, communications and journalism, demography, migration, and domestic violence.

 With a background in both quantitative and qualitative research and a passion for cultural and community studies, Jolyne loves working on complex social issues through effective and meaningful communication.

-Jolyne is currently completing her doctoral studies in Sociology with a specific focus on demography, migration and ethnic studies in a Canadian context.
+Jolyne is a Doctoral candidate in Sociology with a specific focus on domestic and intimate partner violence in a Canadian context.

 Jolyne has given presentations at national and international conferences and published various reports on the topics of mass media and public opinion, cultural studies, and diverse socio-economic issues.
-As recreation, Jolyne enjoys coaching youth sports, playing hockey, running, and competing in sprint triathlons.
+As recreation, Jolyne enjoys coaching youth sports, playing hockey and football, and competing in sprint triathlons.